-|isolate dependencies for each project by creating a new virtual environment.
-If you use Anaconda, conda env --name rhinoremote --python=2.7 will set you up with a new virtual environment named rhinoremote.|
+Isolate dependencies for each project by creating a new virtual environment.
+If you use Anaconda or Miniconda, creating a virtual environment is easy.

 2. Install gh-python-remote:

-From the Windows command line (or the special Anaconda or Python command if pip is not in your path by default), run:
+From the Windows command prompt, or Mac terminal (or the special Anaconda, or Python prompt if pip is not in your path by default), run:

 pip install gh-python-remote --upgrade python -m ghpythonremote._configure_ironpython_installation

 From Grasshopper to Python

 Use the location input to define the location of the Python interpreter you want to connect to.

 Change run to True to connect.

-In the GHPython component, the imported modules will be available via the sticky dictionary.
+In the GHPython component, the imported modules will now be available via the sticky dictionary.
 For example if you are trying to use Numpy:

 import scriptcontext np = scriptcontext.sticky['numpy']

-import scriptcontext as sc import rpyc np = sc.sticky['numpy'] rpy = sc.sticky['rpy'] r_range = rpyc.utils.classic.deliver(rpy, range(10000)) np.array(r_range)
+import scriptcontext as sc import ghpythonremote np = sc.sticky['numpy'] rpy = sc.sticky['rpy'] r_range = ghpythonremote.deliver(rpy, range(10000)) np.array(r_range)

-There is also an issue that Grasshopper does not recognize remote list objects as lists.
+Additionally, Grasshopper does not recognize remote list objects as lists.
 They need to be recovered to the local interpreter first:

-import scriptcontext as sc import rpyc from ghpythonlib.treehelpers import list_to_tree # Rhino 6 only! np = sc.sticky['numpy'] a = np.arange(15).reshape((3,5)) a = rpyc.utils.classic.obtain(a.tolist()) a = list_to_tree(a, source=[0,0])
+import scriptcontext as sc import ghpythonremote from ghpythonlib.treehelpers import list_to_tree # Rhino 6 only! np = sc.sticky['numpy'] a = np.arange(15).reshape((3,5)) a = ghpythonremote.obtain(a.tolist()) a = list_to_tree(a, source=[0,0])